MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

      Note the use of the **OnPlatform** tag in Xamarin.Forms. **OnPlatform** selects a property value that’s specific to the current platform on which the app is running (see [External XAML Syntax](http://developer.xamarin.com/guides/xamarin-forms/user-interface/xaml-basics/essential_xaml_syntax/) (xamarin.com).
 We’re using it here to set a different text color for the data fields: White on Android and Windows Phone, Black on iOS.
 You can use **OnPlatform** for any properties and any data types to make platform-specific adjustments anywhere in your XAML.
 In the code-behind file, you can use the [Device.OnPlatform API](http://developer.xamarin.com/guides/xamarin-forms/platform-features/device/) for the same purpose.

 2. In **WeatherPage.xaml.cs**, replace the **GetWeatherBtn_Clicked** event handler with the code below.
-This code verifies that there’s a zip code in the entry field, retrieves data for that zip code, sets the whole screen’s binding context to the resulting Weather instance, then sets the button text to “Search Again.”
+This code verifies that there’s a zip code in the entry field, retrieves data for that zip code, sets the whole screen’s binding context to the resulting Weather instance, then sets the button text to "Search Again."
 Note that each label in the UI binds to a property of the Weather class, so when you set the screen’s binding context to a **Weather** instance, those labels update automatically.

     ```c#
     private async void GetWeatherBtn_Clicked(object sender, EventArgs e)